 This volunteering was a great way to finally see how their organization works and where the food that they get through our programs goes.

 My day started off in the warehouse.
-It was Monday - the day of their evening food hamper program.
+It was Monday – the day of their evening food hamper program.
 My main task was to prepare carts of both food and non-food items for the hamper program.
-I started packing toiletry items, canned soups and bread, as well as dog food, which needed to be portioned and labeled properly.
+I started packing toiletry items, canned soups and bread, as well as dog food, which needed to be portioned and labelled properly.